Blue Line (St. Louis MetroLink)

-The Blue Line is the newer and shorter line of the MetroLink light rail service in Greater St. Louis.
+The Blue Line is the newest and shortest line of the MetroLink light rail service in Greater St. Louis.
 It serves 25 stations across three counties and two states.

 While officially light rail, the Blue Line features many characteristics of a light metro or rapid transit service, including a completely independent right of way, a higher top speed, and level boarding at all platforms.

 History

 A #14 University-Clayton streetcar in the 1960s.
 Today, the Blue Line operates in this right of way.

 Much of the Blue Line follows former railroad right of way.
 Starting north from Shrewsbury, the alignment crosses BNSF's Southeastern Junction and follows former Terminal Railroad Association of St. Louis right of way to Clayton, briefly along Interstate 170.
 The stretch running eastward along Forest Park Parkway between Clayton and the Forest Park–DeBaliviere station was a Rock Island railroad right of way until it was abandoned in 1931.
 The section between Pershing and DeBaliviere avenues carried the #1 Kirkwood and the #14 University-Clayton streetcar lines until 1963.